Tim Burton: 1988–1994: Batman films and acclaim

 Due to schedule constraints on Batman Returns, Burton produced, but did not direct, The Nightmare Before Christmas (1993) for Disney, originally meant to be a children's book in rhyme.
 The film was directed by Henry Selick and written by Caroline Thompson, based on Burton's original story, world, and characters.
 The film received positive reviews for the stop motion animation, musical score, and original storyline.
-It was a box office success, grossing $50 million.
-Because of the nature of the film, it was not produced under Disney's name, but rather Disney owned Touchstone Pictures.
+It was a modest box office success, grossing $50 million.
+Because of the nature of the film, it was not produced under Disney's name, but rather Disney-owned Touchstone Pictures.
 Disney wanted the protagonist to have eyes, but the final iteration did not.
 Over 100 people worked on this motion picture just to create the characters, and it took three years of work to produce the film.
 Burton collaborated with Selick again for James and the Giant Peach (1996), which Burton co-produced.

 In 1994, Burton and frequent co-producer Denise Di Novi produced the 1994 fantasy-comedy Cabin Boy, starring comedian Chris Elliott and directed/written by Adam Resnick.
 Burton was originally supposed to direct the film after seeing Elliott perform on Get a Life, but he handed the directing responsibility to Resnick once he was offered Ed Wood.
-Burton's next film, Ed Wood (1994), was of a much smaller scale, depicting the life of infamous director Ed Wood.
+Burton's next film, Ed Wood (1994), was of a much smaller scale, depicting the life of the infamous director Ed Wood.
 Starring Johnny Depp in the title role, the film is an homage to the low-budget science fiction and horror films of Burton's childhood and handles its comical protagonist and his motley band of collaborators with surprising fondness and sensitivity.
 Owing to creative squabbles during the making of The Nightmare Before Christmas, Danny Elfman declined to score Ed Wood, and the assignment went to Howard Shore.
 While a commercial failure at the time of its release, Ed Wood became a cult classic and was well received by critics.
 Martin Landau received the Academy Award for Best Supporting Actor for his portrayal of Bela Lugosi, and the film received the Academy Award for Best Makeup.